Elementary Handbook

 There are four phases to the student assistance process:

-1. Referral - Anyone can refer a student to SAP when they are concerned about someone’s behavior -- any school staff, a student’s friend, a family member or community member.
+1. Referral - Anyone can refer a student to SAP when they are concerned about someone’s behavior -- any school staff, a student’s friend, a family member, or community member.
 The students themselves can even go directly to the SAP team to ask for help.
 The SAP team contacts the parent for permission to proceed with the SAP process.

 2. Team Planning – The SAP team gathers objective information about the student’s performance in school from all school personnel who have contact with the student.
-Information is also collected from the parent.
-The team meets with the parent to discuss the data collected and also meets with the student.
+Information is also collected from the parents.
+The team meets with the parent to discuss the data collected and meets with the student.
 Together, a plan is developed that includes strategies for removing the learning barriers and promoting the student’s academic and personal success to include in-school and/or community-based services and activities.

 3. Intervention and Recommendations – The plan is put into action.
 The team assists in linking the student to in-school and/or community-based services and activities.
-The team might recommend a drug and alcohol or mental health screening or assessment.
+The team might recommend a drug and alcohol or mental health screening or assessment. \

 It is the parent’s right to be involved in the process and to have full access to all school records under the applicable state and federal laws and regulations.
 Involvement of parents in all phases of the Student Assistance Program underscores the parents’ role and responsibility in the decision–making process affecting their child’s education and is key to the successful resolution of barriers.
 For students receiving treatment through a community agency, the student assistance team, in collaboration with parents and the agency, can assist in helping plan in-school support services during and after treatment.